Nick Hampton (American football)

-Nick Hampton (born April 5, 2000) is an American college football outside linebacker for the Appalachian State Mountaineers.
+Nicholas Hampton (born April 5, 2000) is an American professional football linebacker for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Appalachian State Mountaineers.

-Early life and high school career
+Early life

 Hampton grew up in Anderson, South Carolina and attended Westside High School.
 He had 63 tackles, 16 for loss, and seven sacks in his junior season.
 Hampton committed to play college football at Appalachian State.

 College career

 Hampton played in three games as a true freshman while maintaining a redshirt on the season.
 He made 42 tackles with three sacks during his redshirt freshman season.
 As a redshirt junior, Hampton was named third team All-Sun Belt Conference after finishing the season with 69 tackles, 17.5 tackles for loss, and 11 sacks.

+Professional career

+Hampton was selected by the Los Angeles Rams with the 161st pick in the fifth round of the 2023 NFL draft.